USCGC Northland returns home following 62-day Florida Straits and Windward Passage patrol

 |0

-This work, USCGC Northland returns home following 62-day Florida Straits and Windward Passage patrol, by SCPO Melissa Leake, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, USCGC Northland returns home following 62-day Florida Straits and Windward Passage patrol, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT